 And that is where the right target audience comes into play.

-Also, defining your target market and only make things for that specific group of people will help you build trust.
+Also, defining your target market and only making things for that specific group of people will help you build trust.

-Thought leadership has boomed into popularity nowadays in the last 7 or 8 or even 10 years.
+Thought leadership has boomed into popularity nowadays in the last 10+ years.
 And people will follow them and trust thought leaders because they have something to say that is valuable in that niche.
-Seth Godin is a great example on how to generate trust from a group of people who are marketer, freelance, bootstrapper/entrepreneur, artists, parents, blogger, writer, speakers and so on
+Seth Godin is a great example on how to generate trust from a group of people who are marketers, freelancers, bootstrappers/entrepreneurs, artists, parents, bloggers, writers, speakers and so on

 Finally, the quality of products or services or content is super important.